Belev/learning/JavaScript/IonicGallery/README.md

 - For images
  - **api/user/:userId/images** - Gets all images for given user
  - **api/user/:userId/saveImage** - Saves image to user's gallery

-- API additional information
- - Database is deployed on MongoLab
- - The API is deployed on Open Shift.
-Url: http://ionicgalleryapi-mbelev.rhcloud.com/

 ## TODO
 - Add unit tests